The Tennessee Valley Chapter of Wild Ones offers a variety of programs and events throughout the year, including the following:

 Habitat Hero Awards Presentation

 The Habitat Hero Awards were presented in September 2018 at a special event at the University of Tennessee at Chattanooga, featuring guest speaker Dr. Doug Tallamy, author of Bringing Nature Home.
-Plans for presentation of 2019 awards will be announced at a later date.
+These awards will be presented again in 2020.

 Landscapes in Progress